fieldtrip/website/tutorial/preprocessing_opm.md

 ### Mask the topographic interpolation

-Adding fake channels with NaNs to the data and using the `cfg.interpolatenan` option is one way to make a topography that shows the whole head without incorrect collors over areas where we did not record.
+Adding fake channels with NaNs to the data and using the `cfg.interpolatenan` option is one way to make a topography that shows the whole head without incorrect colors over areas where we did not record.
 Another way is described here; this is based on a modified version of the layout.

 We start with loading the layout